Library: Policy

 (B) The documentation is entered into the child's case KIDS Injury screen.

-(D) The district director or field manager is required to review all necessary information to make an informed safety decision and determine if a referral is made to the Hotline.
+(D) The field manager reviews all necessary information to make an informed safety decision and determine if a referral is made to the Hotline.

 (1) an indication the family may benefit from a referral to other services, such as the Supplemental Nutrition Assistance Program, immunizations, services at the local health department, or a local food pantry;